 4. To provide a witness to other believers

 Paul's steadfast faith in affliction encouraged others to step forward for Christ.

-5. As a witness to Satan and his angels
+5. To provide a witness to Satan and his angels

 (Job 1:9-11; 2:4-5)

-6. As a witness to the angels of God
+6. To provide a witness to the angels of God

 (1 Cor.
 11:10)

 Our faithfulness to God has cosmic implications.
 Our lives do not pass unnoticed by the angels (Heb.
 12:1).
 The contest over Job took place before the heavenly host (Job 1:6; 2:1).
-Satan has always tried to draw more angels over to his side.
-One of his ploys has been to provoke jealousy of man, especially on the grounds that man is inferior.
+We may assume that Satan has always tried to draw more angels over to his side; also, that one of his ploys has been to provoke jealousy of man, especially on the grounds that man is inferior.
 But again, our faithfulness shows the justice and wisdom of God's plan for the ages and blunts Satan's arguments.